akhilmeena/TradingWebsite/README.md

 Python Flask, HTML, CSS, JS / Restaurant website
 <br/><br/><br/>

-Pizza Bubonja's is not real restaurant.
+Pizza Bubonja's is not a real restaurant.
 This website is part of my portfolio and is completely fictional.

-Run following commands in your terminal to run this flask application:
+Run the following commands in your terminal to run this flask application:

 git clone https://github.com/sinisabubonja/pizzabubonjas.git <br/>
 python3.6 -m venv pizzabubonjas <br/>